 What does a typical DSW Ventures investment look like?

-Our typical investment is from £300,000 up to £1 million+ at the post-seed/pre-Series A stage, typically as a single or lead investor.
-Our primary focus is on software, digital and other technology businesses, but we will invest in businesses in other sectors with a scalable model, protectable market positions and talented founders.
-We take minority stakes, typically of less than 30% of equity and our investments are usually compliant with the Enterprise Investment Scheme (EIS).
+Our typical investment is from £100,000 up to £1 million at the pre-Series A stage, typically as a single or lead investor.
+Our primary focus is on software, science and consumer technology businesses, but we will invest in businesses in other sectors with a scalable model, protectable market positions and talented founders.
+We take minority stakes, typically of less than 30% of equity and our investments are usually compliant with the Seed Enterprise Investment Scheme (SEIS) or Enterprise Investment Scheme (EIS).

 What are DSW Ventures’ key investment criteria?